Skip to content

 ...

-4. Setup the enviroment variables
+4. Setup the environment variables

 The .env should be completed by adding administrator users, passwords and configuration for the different services: